(BACP accred) BACP Registered Clinical Supervision

-I have been a Counsellor for 13 years and became accredited by the BACP in 2012, I specialise in working with clients who have low self-esteem, depression and anxiety issues.
-I specialise in working with those who have been bereaved by suicide.
+I have been a Counsellor for 15 years and became accredited by the BACP in 2012, I specialise in clients who suffer from low self-esteem, depression and anxiety issues and those who have been bereaved generally or by suicide.
 I also support those who feel suicidal and who are self-harming.
-My other speciality is ls working with children, adolescence and young adults with the array of issues presented to them in todays society.
-Coming to counselling may be difficult decision to make so I provide a friendly, caring, non-judgemental enviroment to help you achieve your goals.
-Flexible appointments available including evenings and weekends.
+My other speciality is working with adolescence and young adults (11-18 year olds) with the array of issues presented to them in todays society.
+Coming to counselling may be difficult decision to make so I provide a friendly, caring, non-judgemental environment to help you achieve your goals.
+Flexible appointments available including evenings and concessional prices for those on low income and trainee counsellors.

 - Anxiety & Depression - in Northern Ireland 1 in 5 of us will face a mental health problem sometime in our lives.